brrav0/Payomi/README.md

 == README

 To do:
+- finalize sending of emails in all circumstances
 - email address pre-filled when through links
 - deployment on server (free) for final issuance of email
 - more specifically